 Project B’s EAA = Simple NPV x EAA Factor = 82 x 11 = +$ 902

 It is clear that project B is better.
-The conclusion in this step is similar to conclusion of Common Life Approach but the numbers for NPV & EAA are not same.
+The conclusion in this step is similar to the conclusion of the Common Life Approach but the numbers for NPV & EAA are not the same.